 It is widely accepted that value for members is difficult to assess and while there is guidance on suggested items to cover there is no prescribed method for assessment.
 The Trustees’ conclusion is based on the following considerations.

-The administration charges and transaction costs levied by Prudential are expected to provide value for members as their minimum benefit is at least the value of their defined benefit arrangement (the Final Salary Pension), while they benefit from a potentially higher retirement income from a higher level of annuity (the Money Purchase Pension).
+- The administration charges and transaction costs levied by Prudential are expected to provide value for members as their minimum benefit is at least the value of their defined benefit arrangement (the Final Salary Pension), while they potentially benefit from a better retirement income in the form of an annuity if that is higher (the Money Purchase Pension).

 Prudential Additional Voluntary Contributions